syusui-s/dockerfiles/minecraft-alpine/README.markdown

 ## Features
 * Light-weight: about 110MB.
-* Complying with Copyright: does NOT include a server.
+* Complying with Copyright: does NOT include a server program.
 * Useful options: selecting a version, the number of threads for GC, etc.

 ## Build